 - Crime Scene Examiner/Investigator

 Forensic engineers deal with fire investigations, traffic accidents, as well as a variety of wrongful injury and death cases.
-Their work is very similar to that of a crime scene examiner but have better pay, fewer dead bodies to deal with and much better working hours.
+Their work is very similar to that of a crime scene examiner but has better pay, fewer dead bodies to deal with and much better working hours.
 Forensic engineers require an engineering degree in electrical engineering, civil engineering, mechanical engineering, materials engineering and traffic engineering.

 Including psychology (including psychological profilers) / social science / statistics.